braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/drag_and_drop/templates/email_capture.md

 article_title: Email Sign-up Form
 alias: "/email_capture/"
 page_order: 2
-description: "This reference page covers how to create an email sign-up form with the in-app message drag-and-drop editor."
+description: "This page covers how to create an email sign-up form with the in-app message drag-and-drop editor."
 ---

 # Email sign-up form